Did a feedback mechanism between propositional and prescriptive knowledge create modern growth?: Conceptual and historical background

-We would expect to see the same dynamic in other scientific and technological fields.
+The same dynamic also applied to other fields.
 One can think of Josiah Wedgwood and the influence of his early chemistry studies on his pottery products.
 Here, early chemistry inspired the development of new materials and productions methods even when the exact workings of the science were not yet clear.
 Similarly, dyeing at the end of the eighteenth century seems to have increasingly relied on chemical theory and controlled experimentation \citep[pp. 338--351]{Musson1969}. \cite{Schofield1963}, \cite{Stewart1992,Stewart2007}, \cite{Stewart1995} and \cite{Jacob2014} have further argued that knowledge flows between science and technological innovators in industries such as steam, cotton, weaving, metallurgy, and pottery steadily increased throughout the eighteenth century.

 Yet, despite this narrative evidence of increasingly positive spillovers between propositional and prescriptive knowledge at the end of the eighteenth century, it remains hard to assess how representative these cases were for overall knowledge production \citep{OGrada2016}.
 This is where quantitative evidence can significantly contribute to our understanding of the emergence of feedback loops.
 Therefore, the next sections will introduce data on the universe of published titles in Britain and present an empirical framework to estimate knowledge spillovers between prescriptive and propositional knowledge.